Omloop Het Nieuwsblad contenders 2025

 However, the dynamics of the peloton have shifted with last season's transfer market bringing about significant changes including Tratnik's move to Red Bull-Bora-Hansgrohe.
 But Van Aert will still have support from a powerful team that includes Edoardo Affini, Tiesj Benoot, Matteo Jorgenson, Per Strand Hagenes and new signings Victor Campenaerts and Niklas Behrens.

+At the recent Volta ao Algarve, Van Aert twice finished seventh on stage 3 and stage 4 but admitted that he just wasn't strong enough (yet) to battle for the win.

-If there were ever a rider who could turn his fortune around it is Wout Van Aert – and he already looked on his way after taking an unexpected second place on the final time trial at Volta ao Algarve – so watch for him to pull off a victory in Ninove.
+And if there were ever a rider who could turn their fortune around it is Wout Van Aert – and he already looked on his way after taking an unexpected second place on the final time trial at Volta ao Algarve – so watch for him to pull off a victory in Ninove.
 (KF)

 Lorena Wiebes (SD Worx-Protime)